-Zero Carbon Streets is a campaign to help Cambridgeshire communities work together for a green recovery from Covid-19 and to play our part in reducing carbon emissions.
+Zero Carbon Streets is a campaign to help Cambridgeshire communities work together for better active travel routes and to play our part in reducing carbon emissions.

 Transport makes up 44% of Cambridgeshire’s carbon footprint (higher than the UK average), so rapid change is needed if our county is to play its part in helping the UK reach net zero by 2050.
 The Cambridgeshire & Peterborough Independent Commission on Climate has made it clear that if we don’t act quickly to reach this target, global and local impacts will be severe and that the effects of climate change the UK faces – such as high temperatures, flooding and water shortages – will be particularly acute in our region.